Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/UtilityNetwork/DisplayContentOfUtilityNetworkContainer/README.md

 ## How to use the sample

-Tap on a container feature to show all features inside the container.
+Select a container feature to show all features inside the container.
 The container is shown as a polygon graphic with the content features contained within.
 The viewpoint and scale of the map are also changed to the container's extent.
 Connectivity and attachment associations inside the container are shown as red and blue dotted lines respectively.

 ## How it works